OpenSCAP/jenkins/deployment.md

 + You need some machines to do testing.
 + Usually you want to have different systems to do tests.
 + Theoretically you can use bare metal machines, virtual machines, containers etc.
-+ We currently run Jenkins on AWS
++ We currently run Jenkins on Wedos VPS.

 ### How to connect to the machine
 We use Ansible for orchestration of the entire Jenkins infrastructure.
 Please see the inventory.ini file for a list of machines and their IPs.
-These machines currently run in AWS.
-If you want your public key added to those machines please contact the admin that maintains the AWS account.
+If you want your public key added to those machines please contact the admin that maintains the VPS account.
+If you deploy a new worker and the jenkins master can't connect to it, copy the public key from a working worker's `/home/jenkins/.ssh/authorized_keys`.

 ### How to prepare machines
+In case of RHEL, enable the `rhel-7-server-extras-rpms` and `rhel-7-server-optional-rpms` repos using e.g. the `subscription-manager`.
 You might want to use Ansible Playbooks, saved in ```./ansible``` directory.
 Please see ```README.md``` for details.